 Nantgarw China Works is still extremely active in encouraging, supporting and promoting contemporary artists working with ceramics.
 The China Works currently provides studio space and facilities to three outstanding ceramicists all of whom create, fire and exhibit new work on the premises.
-All three artists actively pass on their skills to both adults and children through regular workshops at China Works.
+All artists actively pass on their skills to both adults and children through regular workshops at China Works.